The Annuals Tier

-The "Annuals" tier was the first one to be rehabilitated by the FWVGA when it was first formed in 1985.
-The NPS cut the beds based on designs left behind by Vanderbilt's last gardener, Alex Knauss.
-It was the success with these first beds that led the founders of the FWVGA to dare to tackle larger projects over time, leading to the garden that exists today.
+The “Annuals” tier was the first one to be rehabilitated by the FWVGA.
+NPS cut the beds in the fall of 1984, based upon designs left behind by Vanderbilt’s last head gardener, Alex Knauss, and the volunteers planted the first annuals in the spring of 1985.
+It was the success with these first beds that led the founders of the FWVGA to decide to tackle larger projects over time, leading to the garden that exists today.